 The Car Logbook Method is a good way to track your car expenses and claim them on your tax return (to increase your tax refund)

-(Updated for 2016, because the car logbook will soon be one of only two car expense claim methods allowed by the ATO)
+(Updated for 2017, because the car logbook is now one of only two car expense claim methods allowed by the ATO)

 If you’re a small business owner and you use your car for work purposes, the ATO will let you make a claim on your tax return for some car-related expenses.
 The complicated bit is how you keep records and calculate your car deduction claim.
 That’s why the car logbook method is becoming the most important and popular way to measure and claim your car usage, and it’s pretty easy to use.
 Let’s dig into the car logbook

 In this article, we take a look at claiming car expenses using the “car logbook method”.
 We’ve chosen this method because generally speaking, if you’re a business owner or sole trader and you use your car a lot for work, the car logbook method will usually get you a bigger tax refund.

 And although it takes a bit of patience to get going, it’s only one recording period for every five years, so overall the car log book is really quite convenient to use.

 Previously, claiming work-related car expenses was done via one of four different methods to calculate your car expenses.
 Now, the old “1/3 expenses” and “12% cost” methods are no longer available.
 There will be only two methods to calculate car expenses: The “cents per kilometre method” or the “log book method”.

 If you have used the cents per kilometre method in the past, you may become disadvantaged under the new ATO changes.
 The cents per kilometre rate is now fixed at 66c per kilometre for all vehicles.
 That means if you use a large vehicle and use it a lot, you could really lose out.

 It is likely the car logbook will become the most popular and the most advantageous way to calculate and claim car expenses for most taxpayers.
 Ask your tax agent to confirm the best method for you.